 On Valentine’s Day in 1955, they opened their doors.
 A slice of their Chicago-style pizza would set you back ten cents back then.

 A few years later, they would open their now-iconic restaurant in a developing part of town.
 The community of Westchester would grow up around Frankie’s Pizza while enjoying their pies.

-Frankie’s became known for not only their square pies but also for the free slice on top of every box of pizza to-go.
+Frankie’s became known for their square pies and the free slice on top of every box of pizza to-go.
 Frank and Doreen’s daughters Roxanne and Renee would gradually assume a leadership role after Frank suffered a stroke in 1980.

 Still Chugging Along

 Luckily there is nothing to worry about; it’s as if Frank and Doreen were still there.
 Everything that made Frankie’s Pizza special, from their grandmother’s secret Italian recipe to the scratch-made tomato sauce, is still done.

 The three-step rising and cooking process for the dough is another thing that makes that crust so unique.
 Hell, even the cheese is still shredded daily.
 In 2010, the part of Bird Road where Frankie’s Pizza sits is known as Frank Pasquarella Way.

 Local historian Cesar Becerra’s documentary and 60-page booklet about Frankie’s Pizza is a must for any true Miami food fan.
 Both are for sale at the restaurant, along with their cool retro red ringer tees.

 I grew up in Westchester, so I’ve known Frankie’s Pizza my whole life.
 My late godmother would buy my sister and me pizza from Frankie’s as a special weekend treat.